snowplow-archive/snowplow.github.com/_posts/2015-06-09-spark-streaming-example-project-0.1.0-released.md

 >                        --config ./config/config.hocon.sample
 >```

-####Step 8: Two new DynamoDB Tables - my-table and StreamingCounts
+####Step 8: Two new DynamoDB Tables - my-table and StreamingCountsApp

 Browse to http://aws.amazon.com/console/ and check that data is making it to your DynamoDB table.
 You'll notice two tables get created.
-StreamingCounts is the table that gets used by Spark for checkpointing Kinesis position.
+StreamingCountsApp is the table that gets used by Spark for checkpointing Kinesis position.
 A second table gets created by Spark to send the aggregated data.
 This is the power of "analytics on write" process in action.
 ![dynamodb screenshot png][dynamodb-table]

 ####Step 9: Inspect the "my-table" table in DynamoDB